The Myth of Arachne

 Arachne emerged from the supply room only to discover the decrepit old lady had now transformed into the Goddess of Wisdom, herself, glorious in her divinity and resplendent in her shining armor of breast plate, spear, and helmet.

-Much to Athena’s shock, instead of begging for her merciful indulgence the impetuous girl flung the weaving supplies at the goddess’ feet, looked her in the eye and in utter defiance challenged the deity saying,
+Much to the goddess’ shock, instead of begging for the deity’s merciful indulgence, the girl instead flung the weaving supplies at Athena’s feet.
+In a fit of fury Arachne looked the goddess in the eye while outwardly snorting through her nose like a raging bull and in utter defiance said through grit teeth:

 “You think you’re better than me??
 The great Arachne begs to differ.
 I challenge the goddess to see who’s the better weaver.”

-Athena was so taken aback by the girl’s brazen effrontery,she actually began to respond in acceptance to Arachne’s weave off challenge.
-Upon remembering her divinity however, the goddess of wisdom stood back, lifted her spear high over her head and decreed:
+Athena was so taken aback by the girl’s brazen effrontery, she began to respond in acceptance to Arachne’s weave off challenge.
+Upon remembering her divinity however, the Goddess of Wisdom stood back, lifted her spear high over her head and decreed:

 “Hear me, vain and foolish mortal girl!
-You dare compare your skills to mine, and within the walls of my own city?
+You dare compare your abilities to mine and within the walls of my own city?
 You shall repent your boast!
-The great Arachne shall continue to weave her creations unlike any mortal, each of which shall be undone by the slightest wind or the softest rain, for which she is doomed to create again and again, for all Eternity.”
+The great and highly skilled Arachne shall continue to weave her creations unlike any mortal, each that shall be undone by the slightest wind or the softest rain of which she is doomed to create again and again, for all Eternity.”

-Arachne immediately sensed something was very amiss as she felt her abdomen begin to harden while falling helplessly to the ground.
+Arachne immediately sensed something was very amiss as her abdomen began to harden while she fell in agony to the ground.
 Screaming in anguish the girl’s sides began to split open with a most intensely burning pain.
-Numerous leg-like appendages then proceeded to spring forth from her body, which of itself, shrank more and more until the former human now bore 8 legs and was reduced to the size of her formerly human hand.
+Numerous leg-like appendages proceeded to spring forth from her body, which of itself, shrank more and more until the former human now bore 8 legs and was reduced to the size of her formerly human hand.

 We mortals must always remember we are the vessels of divine inspiration and never the source.
 Surely as the spider’s web is uplifted by a balmy breeze in mid-Spring or washed away after a gentle Autumn rain.